appleboy/gorush/README.md

     {
       "topic": "foo-bar",
       "platform": 3,
-      "message": "This is a Firebase Cloud Messaging Topic Message" }
+      "message": "This is a Huawei Mobile Services Topic Message", "title": "You got message"
+    }
   ]
 }